epomatti/aws-xray/README.md

 terraform -chdir=aws apply -auto-approve
 ```

+A [sampling rule][1] will be created and detect incoming requests for `/api/*`.
+The X-Ray SDK automatically uses this sampling rule based on the scope settings.

 ## Golang

 Once the cluster is created, build and push the Golang application image to ECR: